crecs/SLSK/CONTRIBUTING.md

 * **Separate fields with a single pipeline --> |**
 * **Every field needs to be filled**

-Adding Half-Life to the .csv file, as an example:
+Adding Half-Life directly to the .csv file, as an example:
 70|Half-Life|Half-Life|$STEAMAPPS/Half-Life/valve|valve|$STEAMAPPS/Half-Life/valve|valve|[N/A]|[N/A]|[N/A]|[N/A]|[N/A]|[N/A]|[N/A]|[N/A]

 If you're adding entries via spreadsheet, just make sure that: